awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

 Before you launch your instance, be sure that you are set up\.
 For more information, see [Setting Up with Amazon EC2](get-set-up-for-amazon-ec2.md)\.

-Your AWS account might support both the EC2\-Classic and EC2\-VPC platforms, depending on when you created your account and which regions you've used\.
-To find out which platform your account supports, see [Supported Platforms](ec2-supported-platforms.md)\.
-If your account supports EC2\-Classic, you can launch an instance into either platform\.
-If your account supports EC2\-VPC only, you can launch an instance into a VPC only\.

 **Important**
 When you launch an instance that's not within the [AWS Free Tier](https://aws.amazon.com/free/), you are charged for the time that the instance is running, even if it remains idle\.